theodoroesjoshua/rock-paper-scissors/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 A small web development project.
 The goal is to practise using JavaScript.
+It is a simple website to accomodate rock-paper-scissors duel with a computer.

 ### Built With
-HTML & JavaScript
+HTML & JavaScript, and also a wee bit of CSS.

 <!-- GETTING STARTED -->
 ## Getting Started